Dynamical Casimir effect via four- and five-photon transitions using a strongly detuned atom: Conclusions

 \section{Conclusions}

 The problem of a single-mode cavity with harmonically modulated frequency was revisited in the presence of a qubit or a cyclic qutrit.
-It was found analytically that the counter-rotating terms in the light-matter interaction Hamiltonian allow for photon generation from vacuum via effective 4- and 5-photons processes for qubit and cyclic qutrit, respectively, while the atom remains approximately in the ground state.
-Usually the associated transition rates are very small, but increase orders of magnitude in the strong dispersive regime near certain resonances.
-For the qubit such resonance occurs near $E_{1}\approx 3\nu $, and for the qutrit -- near $E_{1}\approx n\nu $ ($n=2,3,4$) or $E_{2}=m\nu $ ($m=3,4$).
+It was found analytically that the counter-rotating terms in the light-matter interaction Hamiltonian allow for photon generation from vacuum via effective 4- and 5-photon processes for qubit and cyclic qutrit, respectively, while the atom remains approximately in the ground state.
+Usually the associated transition rates are very small, but they undergo a resonant enhancement by orders of magnitude in the strong dispersive regime near certain atomic frequencies.
+For the qubit such resonance occurs near $E_{1}\approx 3\nu $, while for the qutrit there are six resonance conditions that depend on both $E_1$ and $E_2$.
 Due to the effective Kerr nonlinearity, only a limited number of photons can be generated for a constant modulation frequency.
-Besides, dissipation alters drastically the dynamics after some time due to the population of other cavity Fock states.
-Nonetheless, for weak dissipation and sufficiently strong modulation amplitude, $\varepsilon /\nu \gtrsim 10^{-3}$, 4- and 5-photons DCE could be implemented experimentally for modulation frequencies $\eta \approx 4\nu $ and $\eta \approx 5\nu $, respectively.
+Besides, dissipation alters drastically the dynamics after some time due to the population of cavity Fock states forbidden by unitary evolution.
+Nonetheless, for weak dissipation and sufficiently strong modulation amplitude, $\varepsilon /\nu \gtrsim 10^{-3}$, 4- and 5-photon DCE could be implemented experimentally for modulation frequencies $\eta \approx 4\nu $ and $\eta \approx 5\nu $, respectively.